RodolfoDiaz/codelibrary/nodejs/recursion/README.md

 In the tail-recursive case, with each evaluation of the recursive call, the running_total is updated.

-Note: The original answer used examples from Python.
-These have been changed to JavaScript, since Python interpreters don't support tail call optimization.
-However, while tail call optimization is part of the ECMAScript 2015 spec, most JavaScript interpreters don't support it.
+**Note**: However, while tail call optimization is part of the ECMAScript 2015 spec, most JavaScript interpreters don't support it.

 ## Example: Fibonacci